alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 \WithSuffix\newcommand\CxxSymbol*[1]{\texttt{#1}}
 ```

-Two versions created again: one to add value to index and starred to
+Two versions created again: one to add value to the index and starred
-skip index update.
+version to skip the index update.

 The C and C++ constants contain underscores very often.
 To avoid
-broken format additional function can be used to replace them in
+broken formatting in resulting document an additional function can be
-formatting part of commands.
+used to replace underscores in the formatting part of commands.

 ### A Special Case: UML